TossBoy02/uni_project_web_programming/README.md

 web music player

 # PS.
 You need to click on the (main) thingy up next to the 2 branches thingy and choose (web_music_player)
+you need to extract the includes.rar file after you download it

 # Instructions on using this website:
 • You need XAMPP (https://www.apachefriends.org/) </br>